Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Analysis of the energy landscape in inverse magnetic domain generation

 is positive, and one minimal solution when it is negative.
 Since $\frac{w_2}{w_4} \propto \frac{-\alpha + C_2}{\alpha}=-1+\frac{C_2}{\alpha}$ decreases as $\alpha$ increases, the discriminant expression, $D$, increases.
 In particular, if $\alpha$ is sufficiently large and the system exist around domain generation $w_1\sim 0$, then $w_2$ is a large negative value and $D>0$.
-This demonstrates that in a large region of $\alpha$, $H'(\phi)$ has two minimal solutions around time of domain generation.
+This demonstrates that in a large region of $\alpha$, $H(\phi)$ has two minimal solutions around time of domain generation.
 Similarly, the fact that $w_1\propto t$ and $w_1>0$ after the domain generation suggests that the absolute value of $w_1$ increases with time, and the discriminant expression, $D$, decreases.
 This demonstrates that for an energy function with two minimal solutions around time of domain generation when the value of $\alpha$ is sufficiently large, one of the minimal states can be eliminated as time evolves.
 This change in the energy landscape explains the nucleation-like inversion of the magnetic domain at $\alpha>2.0$, because in the deterministic time-evolution model of the TDGL equation, the metastable state remains stable until it is resolved (Fig.~\ref{fig11}).
 Similarly, if the value of $\alpha$ is small and only one minimal solution exists even around the time of domain generation, the number of minimal solutions does not change with time.
 This explains the continuous domain generation at $\alpha<2.0$ (Fig.~\ref{fig11}).
+From this reduced energy model, we can also discuss the mechanism of the sea-island state III and mixed states II and IV at around $\alpha = 2.0$. $\alpha \sim 2.0$ should be the boundary parameter region between the continuous and discontinuous magnetic domain generation ($w_2 \sim 0$).
+Therefore, owing to the spatial inhomogeneity $\lambda$ of anisotropy, some spatial regions are expected to be continuous and others discrete in magnetic domain generation.
+Compared with the case where magnetic domains are generated continuously, the discrete generation of magnetic domains is relatively delayed because the magnetic domains are not generated until the bimodal structure is resolved.
+A state in which there is already an inverse magnetic domain can be seen as an additional negative external magnetic field.
+This might prevent the resolution of the bimodal structure, thus creating a structure that partially lacks the labyrinthine structure.
+Although we only discussed the domain generation here, similar mechanisms are expected to work in domain growth.
+Thus, we can confirm that persistent homology is capable of extracting useful features that can reveal the mechanisms of the magnetic domain pattern formation process.